 Reducing energy use is central to creating a sustainable campus.
 It’s also a formidable task, given the growing energy needs of research universities.
 Stanford has a strong foundation for success, however, as we’re building on a decades-long commitment to energy conservation and efficiency, as well as the advantages of a temperate climate and strong state energy codes.

-Driving down the university’s greenhouse gas emissions is a priority, and meeting reduction goals will require a significant drop in energy use campus-wide.
-To make that happen, we’re employing a full range of strategies, from stringent energy-performance standards for new buildings (see Buildings) and retrofits of existing buildings to programs encouraging everyone who lives, studies and works on campus to save energy.
+Driving down the university’s greenhouse gas emissions is a priority, and meeting reduction goals require a significant drop in energy use campus-wide.
+To make that happen, Stanford employs a full range of strategies, from stringent energy-performance standards for new buildings and retrofits of existing buildings to programs encouraging everyone who lives, studies and works on campus to save energy.

 Our energy efficiency programs have yielded significant results.
 For instance: